Condense to Conduct and Conduct to Condense: Technical Part: Formal Proofs

-\item Loop Step \ref{cut} until $\tilde{R}$ no longer contains any Bottleneck-Slice. \item Assign $R_0 := \tilde{R}$ and $R_1 := \emptyset$. \item For each $i$, if $|\tilde{C_i}| > 2^{\alpha n (w-\epsilon_2)}$, then assign $C_i := \tilde{C_i}$, otherwise: assign $C_i := \emptyset$ and $R_1 := R_1 \cup \tilde{C_i}$. \item Assign $R := R_0 \cup R_1$. \end{enumerate} \textit{Intuitively: from the set $\pi(U)$ we cut off all Bottleneck-Slices one by one until we are left with $R_0$, which no longer contains sets of this type.
+\textit{Intuitively: from the set $\pi(U)$ we cut off all Bottleneck-Slices one by one until we are left with $R_0$, which no longer contains sets of this type.
 Then all cut off $i$-Bottleneck-Slices concerning the $i$-th coordinate together form $C_i$, unless their measure is sufficiently small, in which case $C_i$ is empty and these Bottleneck-Slices go to $R_1$.
-The final $R$ is the sum of $R_0$ and $R_1$.} \\ \\ It remains to analyze that the partitioning constructed in this way actually satisfies the requirements of Claim \ref{main-claim}.
+The final $R$ is the union of $R_0$ and $R_1$.} \\ \\ It remains to analyze that the partitioning constructed in this way actually satisfies the requirements of Claim \ref{main-claim}.
 So we have both necessary analyses in turn:

-\paragraph{Analysis of $C_i$.} If $C_i$ is empty, then the statement trivially holds.
+\paragraph*{Analysis of $C_i$:} If $C_i$ is empty, then the statement trivially holds.
 Otherwise, it must be

 Additionally, for any $y$, it holds

 since every such set as above on the left is either empty or (as follows from the construction) equal to exactly one $i$-Bottleneck-Slice cut off from $\tilde{R}$.

 Combining these facts, we can conclude that: